ashimiblessing/walletapp/README.md

 # WalletPlus API

-THank you for checking out this API.
+Thank you for checking out this API.
 WalletPlus is a simple API for managing customer wallets